lackovic/notes/Windows/README.md

 ### Things to do right after a Windows 11 installation

 1. Run Windows Update and reboot until there are no more updates available
-1. Run `winget source update` to update `winget` to its latest version (see https://github.com/microsoft/winget-cli/issues/3832)
+1. Run .
+[SetupConfig.ps1](./Scripts/SetupConfig.ps1) to apply various configuration tweaks
+1. Run .
+[SetupApps.ps1](./Scripts/SetupApps.ps1) to install commonly used applications via Winget
 1. Windows Update: select _Get the latest updates as soon as they're available_
-1. Notifications & actions:
-   - Notifications: off
-   - Additional settings: disable all
 1. Personalization > Taskbar:
-   - disable search, task view, widgets and Chat
+   - disable widgets and Chat
-   - Taskbar behaviors > Taskbar alignment: Left
-1. Edit power plan > Power Options > Choose what the power buttons do > Change settings that are currently unavailable: select _Hibernate_
 1. Change system sounds > Sounds > Sound Schemes: _No Sounds_
 1. Install your motherboard drivers (chipset, audio, LAN, etc.)
 1. Install your GPU drivers